 In her book, Awakening the Mind: A Guide to Harnessing the Power of Your Brainwaves, Anna Wise refers to this as the awakened mind and anyone can learn how to produce a similar brain wave pattern.

 She measured the brain wave activity of artists, composers, dancers, inventors, mathematicians, scientists, and CEOs and presidents of corporations and found that the brain wave patterns during bursts of high performance or peak experience were the same patterns that the yogis and swamis lived in.
-When in the awakened state, the mind is clearer, sharper, quicker, and more flexible with information flowing easily between the conscious, sub conscious and unconscious increasing intuition, insight, and self healing.
-The brain state of the awakened mind can be learned and, according tio Wise, the quickest and easiest way to do this is through meditation.
+When in the awakened state, the mind is clearer, sharper, quicker, and more flexible with information flowing easily between the conscious, subconscious and unconscious increasing intuition, insight, and self-healing.
+The brain state of the awakened mind can be learned and, according to Wise, the quickest and easiest way to do this is through meditation.

 Beta – These are the fastest and the most common brain waves for a waking, conscious state produced by your thinking mind.
 This activity can include the anxiety, panic, list making, judging, and critiquing thoughts present in an overactive mind.
 However, beta waves can also indicate creative, clear, alert, or attentive thinking.

 Alpha – Alpha waves denote a relaxed, detached awareness that would be present, for instance, in a daydreaming mind.
 Alpha is the light reverie that provides the gateway to meditation.
 It’s the link between the conscious and subconscious mind.

 Theta -Theta waves are produced by the unconscious mind which holds our long-term memory, suppressed creativity and repressed psychological “stuff.”
 The subconscious mind is also the key to bliss, deep insight, intuition, and profundity.
 Wise says “Theta is the ‘peak’ in peak performance.”